antoinefeylessoufi/antoinefeylessoufi.github.io/_posts/2012-02-07-example-content.md

 * A. Feylessoufi (with J. Hutchison-Krupat, and S. Kavadias).
 “Interdependence, Modularity, and Incentives for Uncertain Projects.”

 * A. Feylessoufi (with E. Korpeoglu and M. Sumida).
-“Loyalty Programs Adoption and Multi-channel Revenue Management.”
+“Loyalty Program Adoption and Multi-channel Revenue Management.”

 ### Work in progress

 * A. Feylessoufi (with E. Korpeoglu, L. Song, and S.Yang).
-“An emprical analysis of loyalty program change on customer channel switching behaviour.”
+“Emprical Analysis of Loyalty Program Change on Customer Channel Switching Behaviour.”
 * A. Feylessoufi (with X. Guo, and E. Korpeoglu).
 “Demand Forecasting and Multi-channel Capacity Planning.”